 The soft/medium gamma-ray regime is the least astrophysically explored range across the electromagnetic spectrum; the sensitivity of current missions is orders of magnitudes worse than neighboring bands due to high instrumental and atmospheric backgrounds, low interaction cross-sections, and inherent difficulty of imaging at these energies.
-It remains an extremely interesting range harboring the positron annihilation line, signatures of stellar nucleosynthesis, and emission from the most extreme environments.
+It remains an extremely interesting range harboring the positron annihilation line, signatures of stellar nucleosynthesis, emission from the most extreme environments, and multimessenger astrophysics.

 COMPTEL on the Compton Gamma-ray Observatory (CGRO) opened up the MeV gamma-ray band in the 1990’s, followed by INTEGRAL in 2002.
 Together they have made huge progress toward cataloging and understanding the gamma-ray sky, however there are still many open questions.